New Survey: Adaptability Key to Swift Pandemic Rebound

 At the end of the day, the organizations that tackled the pandemic and the various bumps in the road related to labor with a definitive HR focus were the ones that came out ready to rebound quickly and healthily.
 What we call “healthy HR” saved the day.
 And we are convinced it will continue to do so.

-Mineral partnered with ONR to conduct a survey of 2,644 senior HR professionals in the US through an online survey from February 4 – 24, 2022.
+Mineral partnered with the Fossicker Group to conduct a survey of 2,644 senior HR professionals in the US through an online survey from February 4 – 24, 2022.
 Respondents were gathered through a mix of professional panels, Mineral clients and social media channels.
 Respondents were predominantly executive leadership and had significant knowledge and involvement in their organization’s HR function.
 Companies of all sizes were included, ranging from smaller organizations of under 50 headcounts through to enterprise-sized organizations.
 The sample composition was balanced between five sectors: Consumer Goods & Services, Energy & Resources, Financial Services & Insurance, Life Sciences & Healthcare and Technology, and Media & Telecom.